Horses show us Who we are and How we are Being in our DoingThey help us to know ourselves

 This we believe is a process that scientists have now actually named and it only occurs when we are in relationship, when allowing ourselves to be fully felt (and seen) by the other, along with fully sensing into ourselves.

-What others in the field observe, witness and sense during this process, is the creation of what has been termed, the limbic connection of two beings.
+What others in the field observe, witness and sense during this process, is the creation of what has been termed, the limbic connection or limbic resonance of two beings.

 This is related to neuro plasticity, the concept of 'therapeutic presence' and its role in healing in relationship.
 This connection and resonance affects the development of neural pathways in the brain through the processes of limbic